rstudio/rmarkdown-cookbook/SETUP.md

 # Contributing

-Thank you for considering contributing to the R Markdown Cookbook
+Thank you for considering contributing to the R Markdown Cookbook.

 These instructions describe the steps and system requirements needed to build this book.

 When contribution to the book, it is a good practice to build it locally to ensure that any modifications that you have made worked as expected.
-However, please do not include the built HTML or PDF in your pull request.
+However, please do not include the built HTML in your pull request.
 It is easier to merge in plain text R, Markdown, and R Markdown files and to only reknit the book on the master branch.

 ## System Requirements